intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 Kernel MMIO
 ~~~~~~~~~~~

-By default, all MMIO regions reside in the TDX guest private memory and
+By default, all MMIO regions reside in the TDX guest private memory
 are not accessible to the host/VMM.
 To explicitly share a MMIO region,
 the device must be authorized through the device filter framework,
 enabling MMIO operations.
 The handling of the